How to Get Medicare Clients: 9 Channels Ranked by Cost and Risk

 Meta lead forms: cheap volume under a Special Ad Category ceiling

 Facebook and Instagram lead forms produce volume fast and cheap, which is why so many turning-65 campaigns live there.
 Two constraints matter.
 First, insurance ads fall under Meta’s Special Ad Category, so you lose detailed demographic and ZIP-radius targeting and must lean on broad audiences and creative.
 Second, a form fill is a soft signal, not a hot prospect, so your follow-up cadence determines whether those leads ever become enrollments.
 Speed of the first dial is the single biggest lever.
+For the full T65 pipeline — audiences, offers, and the follow-up ladder — see our turning-65 marketing system.

 SEO and your own website: the asset that lowers cost every month